The holographic dual of the GHZ state: Preliminary

-The multi-partite entropy for thermal GHZ states \eqref{eq:tghz} has a simple expression \cite{22NEntro}, where $S^{(n)}$ denotes the $n$-partite entropy under arbitrary $n$-partitioning of the thermal GHZ state, and $S^{(2)}$ represents the von Neumann entropy of any single subsystem.
+The multi-entropy for thermal GHZ states \eqref{eq:tghz} has a simple expression \cite{22NEntro}, where $S^{(n)}$ denotes the $n$-entropy under arbitrary $n$-partitioning of the thermal GHZ state, and $S^{(2)}$ represents the von Neumann entropy of any single subsystem.